-As of Mar 31, 2019, total debt — both short and long term — was almost $35 billion.
-The debt capital is marginally higher than the total equity capital of $34.5 billion, which reflects the company’s significant exposure to debt.
+As of Jun 30, 2019, total debt — both short and long term — was almost $35 billion.
+The debt capital was marginally higher than the total equity capital of $34.5 billion, which reflects the company’s significant exposure to debt.
 Kinder Morgan’s debt-to-capitalization ratio currently stands at 50.3%, signifying that the midstream energy player’s balance sheet is more levered than the industry it belongs to.

-The company’s current backlog stands at $6.1 billion, significantly lower than the $22-billion high attained in 2015.
+The company’s backlog stands at $5.7 billion, significantly lower than the high of $22 billion in 2015.
 Kinder Morgan has lost significant backlog with the divestment of Trans Mountain Pipeline and associated properties.
 This will likely dent the company’s future cash flows.

-Although it announced strong first-quarter earnings and dividend hikes, investors were disappointed with the midstream energy firm’s projection for below-budget 2019 EBITDA.
+Investors are disappointed with the midstream energy firm’s projection for below-budget 2019 EBITDA.
 This is likely to increase the company’s debt-to-EBITDA ratio, thereby weakening the balance sheet.
-Even though Kinder Morgan has a target of achieving dividend growth in 2019 and 2020, its dividend yield history is far from being impressive.
-This is because the midstream energy player has been paying lower dividend yields than the industry, mostly since 2016.
+Although Kinder Morgan has a plan of achieving dividend growth in 2019 and 2020, its dividend yield history is far from being impressive.
+This is because the midstream energy player has been paying lower dividend yields than the industry, roughly since 2016.

 To Sum Up

-Despite riding on significant growth prospects, levered balance sheet and declining backlog are concerns for the company.
+Despite significant prospects, levered balance sheet and declining backlog are concerns for the company.
 Nevertheless, we believe that systematic and strategic plan of action will drive its long-term growth.

 Stocks to Consider

-Some better-ranked players in the energy space are TOTAL S.A.
-TOT, Murphy USA Inc. MUSA and Par Pacific Holdings, Inc. PARR, each holding a Zacks Rank #2 (Buy).
+Some better-ranked players in the energy space are Dril-Quip, Inc. DRQ, Holly Energy Partners, L.P.
+HEP and Pembina Pipeline Corp.
+PBA.
+All the companies hold a Zacks Rank #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Par Pacific’s 2019 earnings per share are expected to rise 46.2% year over year.
+Pembina’s 2019 earnings per share are expected to rise 21.5% year over year.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

-Murphy USA Inc. (MUSA) : Free Stock Analysis Report
+Dril-Quip, Inc. (DRQ) : Free Stock Analysis Report